IngoHaumann-TomTom/tomtom-digital-cockpit-sdk-examples/docs/portal/src/documentation/development/frontend-plugins.md

 the breadcrumbs for quick access to other task panels in the stack.
 The metadata in the task panel interface, such as the label, can be used to provide the information shown in the navigation bar.

-When the user dismiss the panel, like swiping it away, can trigger the system UI to dismiss the whole task panel stack, rather than just a single one.
+When the user dismisses the panel, like swiping it away, it can trigger the system UI to dismiss the whole task panel stack, rather than just a single one.

 ##### Task process panel